-Find out about autism, assessment process, diagnosis and what happens next, support for parents/carers and training available around autism for children under 5.
+Find out about the process for children under 5 autism assessment, diagnosis and what happens next.
+View support for parents/carers and training available around autism.

 What happens if I think my child has Autism?